 The Criminal Investigations Division is responsible for the investigation of major crimes, vice and narcotic crimes, and follow-up investigation of other felonious crimes.
 To accomplish its mission to investigate and solve felony crimes, the Division is divided into three focused units.
 These are Criminal Investigations, Crime Scene Investigation, and Special Investigations Unit.
 The division includes 30 detectives and detective supervisors, five crime scene investigators, and other technical and support personnel.

-The Commander of this Division is responsible for the Public Information Office.
+The Commander of this Division is also the primary Public Information Officer for the department.

-The Strategic Traffic Unit consists of motor officers and aggressive driving enforcement officers who are deployed day and night.
+The Strategic Traffic Unit consists of motor officers and traffic enforcement officers.

 Crisis Negotiation Unit